djeedai/bevy_hanabi/README.md

 - **Left:** Continuous emission with a fixed rate (particles/second).
 - **Center:** One-shot burst emission of a fixed count of particles.
 - **Right:** Continuous bursts of particles, an hybrid between the previous two.
+This effect also uses a property to change over time the direction of the acceleration applied to all particles.

 It also shows the applying of constant acceleration to all particles.
 The right spawner's acceleration (gravity) is controlled by a custom property, which is slowly rotated by a Bevy system (CPU side).